East India: In West Bengal

 The most popular sports in Kolkata are football and cricket.
-The city is a centre of football activity in India and is home to top national clubs such as Mohun Bagan A.C., Kingfisher East Bengal F.C., Prayag United S.C. and the Mohammedan Sporting Club.
+The city is a centre of football activity in India and is home to top national clubs such as Mohun Bagan A.C., East Bengal FC, United SC and the Mohammedan Sporting Club.
 Calcutta Football League, which was started in 1898, is the oldest football league in Asia.
-Mohun Bagan A.C., one of the oldest football clubs in Asia, is the only organisation to be dubbed a "National Club of India".
+Mohun Bagan AC, one of the oldest football clubs in Asia, is the only organisation to be dubbed a "National Club of India".
 As in the rest of India, cricket is popular in Kolkata and is played on grounds and in streets throughout the city.
 Kolkata has an Indian Premier League franchise known as the Kolkata Knight Riders; the Cricket Association of Bengal, which regulates cricket in West Bengal, is also based in the city.
 Tournaments, especially those involving cricket, football, badminton, and carrom, are regularly organised on an inter-locality or inter-club basis.
 The Maidan, a vast field that serves as the city's largest park, hosts several minor football and cricket clubs and coaching institutes.

 Eden Gardens, which has a capacity of 90,000 as of 2011, hosted the final match of the 1987 Cricket World Cup.
 It is home to the Bengal cricket team and the Kolkata Knight Riders.
 The multi-use Salt Lake Stadium, also known as Yuva Bharati Krirangan, is the world's second-largest football facility by seating capacity as of 2010.
 The Calcutta Cricket and Football Club is the second-oldest cricket club in the world.
 Kolkata has three 18-hole golf courses.
 The oldest is at the Royal Calcutta Golf Club, and was the first golf club to be built outside the United Kingdom.
 The other two are located at the Tollygunge Club and at Fort William.
 The Royal Calcutta Turf Club hosts horse racing and polo matches.
 The Calcutta Polo Club is considered the oldest extant polo club in the world.
 The Calcutta South Club is a venue for national and international tennis tournaments; it held the first grass-court national championship in 1946.
 In the period 2005–2007, Sunfeast Open, a tier-III tournament on the Women's Tennis Association circuit, was held in the Netaji Indoor Stadium; it has since been discontinued.